apro-interfaith/apro/reports.md

 permalink: /reports/
 ---

 Since its beginnings in 2003, APRO has produced an extensive series of reports and submissions on the principles of religious freedom and harmony in Australia.
+Please feel free to contact us if you have any questions about APRO’s policies.

 ***